OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_list_thumbnails.md

 This method supports the `$select` [OData puery parameter](../concepts/optional-query-parameters.md) to customize the response.

-Additionally, this method supports retrieving the thumbnail with the original orientation EXIF value and without the applied rotation by appending the `applyOriginalOrientation=true` query parameter.
+Additionally, this method supports retrieving the thumbnail with the original orientation EXIF value and without the applied rotation by appending the `originalOrientation=true` query parameter.
 This is currently only supported on OneDrive Personal.

 ## Response